Our Commitment to Reconciliation

 National Day for Truth and Reconciliation

 Each year, September 30 marks the National Day for Truth and Reconciliation.
 The day provides time to reflect and honour the children who never returned home from and the survivors of residential schools — and their families and communities.
-Recognition of this day is an important part of the reconciliation process.
+Recognition of this day, and taking the time to practise self-reflection, is an important part of the reconciliation process.

 CNA is committed to listening, learning, and taking meaningful actions toward reconciliation.
-Let us stand together in solidarity with Indigenous Peoples, acknowledging the past and working toward a future grounded in respect, understanding and justice.
+Let us stand together in solidarity with First Nations, Inuit, and Metis communities, acknowledging the past and working toward a future grounded in respect, understanding and justice.

 Help lines and resources